FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/UPGRADES.md

 - Swap the old binary with the downloaded binary, and restart your node.
 - From here on, the upgrade process is expected to take place automatically.
 - Make sure to also follow the *Sidecar Upgrade Instructions* if you're running the Sidecar.

-### Sidecar Upgrade Instructions

-It is critical to switch to use the new binary for the Sidecar as well.
-You will need to follow these steps:

-- Download new binary from [this release](https://github.com/FuelLabs/fuel-sequencer-deployments/releases/tag/seq-mainnet-1.3) or obtain it from a reputable source.
-- You can check that you downloaded the correct binary and that it works by running `fuelsequencerd-<...> version` which should give `seq-mainnet-1.3`.
-- Before the upgrade height (i.e. you can do it NOW since the sidecar is backwards compatible):
-  - Stop the Sidecar process.
-  - Swap the old binary with the downloaded binary.
-  - Restart the Sidecar process.

 ### Recovery